 We’ll bet you’ve never heard of skeeter syndrome.
 That’s because most people react to mosquito bites with a red spot and itching that only lasts for a few minutes.
 At worst, a really nasty mosquito bite might linger for an hour or two.
 As a result, the majority of us never see a doctor about such bites.
-That’s because the itching and redness disappear long before you can get in to an appointment with the dermatologist.
+The itching and redness disappear long before you can get in to an appointment with the dermatologist.
 Researchers report that some people suffer long-lasting large reactions in response to bites from mosquitoes, horse flies, black flies or midges (Allergologie Select, Nov.
 30, 2020).
 When people experience such severe allergic reactions, they may be miserable for a long time.

 Steroid Soothes Skeeter Syndrome:

 Q. I suffer from unusually severe reactions to mosquito bites.
 Each bite causes a red swollen area the size of a quarter.
 I’ve learned to never scratch, as the red area will grow to several inches and take weeks to clear up.